bradym05/VoldexCodeTest-Repository/README.md

 -Sets up existing and newly created ships.<br />
 -Determines whether to create a ShipReplicator or PlayerShip object for ships.<br />
 -Destroys ship objects when ship is destroying. <br />

+ProductHandler:<br />

+-Contains a dictionary referring product ids to functions fulfilling the purchase.<br />
+-Callback functions return a boolean indicating success.<br />
+-Successful purchases are stored to the player's DataObject.<br />
+-Ensures that purchase was not previously granted by checking player's DataObject.<br />
+-Returns nil if something goes wrong to indicate that the purchase should be handled again.<br />
+-Returns NotProcessedYet if no callback exists to indicate that the purchase should not be handled again.<br />
+-Returns purchase granted if all checks are passed and callback succeeds.<br />

 Misc:<br />